rstacruz/safe-async/Readme.md

 --------------

 **Protip:** Any time you're writing a function that takes a callback, use defer.js.
 Yes.
 All of them.

-Hate writing async functions?
-I used to, too.
-Defer.js solves many headaches with writing asynchronous functions.
-It's great for writing API libraries or models that do things asynchronously.
+Why?

  * __Ensures proper error propagation.__
  No need for lots of try/catch blocks: those will be taken care of for you.

- * __Promises or callbacks.__
+ * __Support promises or callbacks.__
  It makes your functions work with both async callbacks or promises with no extra code.

  * __Portable.__
  Works for Node.js and the browser.
 It's also pretty damn small (~70loc).

+When not to use it: when your library does its async duties with 100% promises and doesn't work with anything that expects callbacks. [q.js] already features great error handling (`q.try`).

 What it's not
 -------------